 The 4 Best Bathtubs for Tall Person in 2026

-- Type: Freestanding, double-ended
+- Type: Freestanding, oval soaking tub

-- Size: About 71 x 31 to 32 inches
+- Size: About 65 x 31 inches

-- Drain: Center
+- Drain: Center drain with integrated slit overflow

-- Material: Reinforced acrylic with fiberglass support
+- Material: Marine-grade acrylic with fiberglass reinforcement

 2) American Standard Evolution 72 x 36 Deep-Soak Drop-In Tub